 In 1938, seven volunteers from the Aberdeen Proving Ground petitioned for a credit union that would provide financial services to the local military community.
 Together, they grew the membership and assets and managed the operation of the credit union on their own time.
 It wasn’t until 1960 when increasing administrative tasks required full-time management and APGFCU hired its first employee.

-Today, with branches in both Harford and Cecil counties and hundreds of employees, volunteers still provide the strategic direction and oversight essential to our being a vital resource for our members, now and into the future.
+Now with over two billion in assets and hundreds of employees, volunteers still provide the strategic direction and oversight essential to our being a vital resource for our members, now and into the future.

 APGFCU directors are volunteers elected to the board by the membership to guide the general affairs of the credit union.

 Board members help determine our strategic direction, establish policies, and provide oversight to ensure we always act in the best interests of the entire membership.